Counseling Services

 I've had some really bad experiences with other therapists, what makes you different?

-I’ve worked with many people over the past ten years of being an Asheville therapist who’ve come to me after negative experiences with other therapists.
+I’ve been a therapist in Asheville, NC over the past fifteen years.
+During that time, I’ve worked with many people who have come to me after negative experiences with other therapists.

 One important factor that I bring into the therapy room is experience.
 I’ve been doing this work well over a decade and I’m experienced with lots of different types of people and the diverse issues they’re contending with.